 A rare anti-immigration protest in Singapore drew 4,000 people in February: one of the largest in the nation’s history.

-This comes along with mounting concern that foreign workers are taking jobs from locals and depressing wages.
+This comes along with mounting concerns that foreign workers are taking jobs from locals and depressing wages.
 Starting in August 2015, the government required job vacancies to be advertised toward locals for 14 days before foreigners are considered.

 The Vietnamese Ministry of Foreign Affairs recently petitioned the Thai Ambassador in Hanoi.
 He asked Thailand to stop requiring Vietnamese tourists to take a picture of their face next to 20,000 Thai Baht (US$700), proving sufficient funds to enter Thailand.

 In Malaysia, the government passed a law banning foreigners from working in the fast-food industry.
-This adds the sector to an already long list of those foreigners cannot work in.
+This adds the sector to an already long list of jobs foreigners cannot work in.
 About one in six restaurant workers were previously non-Malaysian.

 Such examples show that it’s hard for ASEAN citizens to even enter a fellow member country, let alone work permanently in one.